 “The moment of death, like that of birth, is our time of greatest need.” ~Andrew Holecek

-The answer for California residents is, it depends.
-If you don’t have written instructions to the contrary and you haven’t revoked an earlier grant of power, in all likelihood, your spouse or partner will decide the type and extent of medical and end-of-life care you receive.
+If you don’t have written instructions to the contrary, and you haven’t revoked an earlier grant of medical power, in all likelihood your spouse or partner will decide the type and extent of medical and palliative care you will receive.

-California Family Law Automatic Temporary Restraining Orders in the Summons don’t prohibit you from changing your medical directives or Durable Powers of Attorney for Health Care.
-You also can revoke a Durable Power of Attorney that gave your spouse or partner power to legally bind you at any time– you might of signed a DPOA while doing your estate plan during marriage.
+California Probate Code empowers you to expressly state your wishes and identify the person you trust with your healthcare decisions.
+The California Family Law Automatic Temporary Restraining Orders in the Summons do not prohibit you from changing your medical directives or Durable Powers of Attorney for Health Care.
+In California you also can revoke a Durable Power of Attorney that gave your spouse or partner power to legally bind you at any time.
+(You may have signed a DPOA while doing your estate planning during marriage, as is common.)

 UCLA School of Law California Medical Decision Making Forms: Advance Directives, DNR and POLST